enze-chen/enze-chen.github.io/README.md

 ## Other interests

 ### STEM education
 In addition to MSE, another passion of mine is STEM education, particularly curriculum design and learning theory.
-During my undergrad, I took classes through the [Stanford Graduate School of Education](https://ed.stanford.edu/){:target="_blank"} (GSE) with [Jo Boaler](https://ed.stanford.edu/faculty/joboaler){:target="_blank"} and [Jennifer Wolf](https://ed.stanford.edu/faculty/jlwolf){:target="_blank"}, and lived in the [Education and Society Theme](http://web.stanford.edu/group/resed/cgi-bin/govco/east/){:target="_blank"} (EAST) House.
 I was also actively engaged in teaching opportunities through teaching with [Stanford Splash](https://github.com/enze-chen/splash_classes){:target="_blank"}, writing a [new coursereader](https://github.com/enze-chen/mse_142_cr){:target="_blank"} for the core undergraduate quantum mechanics class ([MATSCI 142](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=matsci142&collapse=){:target="_blank"}), and working as a TA for hundreds of students in Vadim Khayms's [undergraduate math classes](https://github.com/enze-chen/stanford_ta){:target="_blank"} (CME 100 and CME 104).

 Professionally, I worked as the first Instructional Designer at [Citrine Informatics](https://citrine.io){:target="_blank"} prior to starting my PhD.
 My manager was [Josh Tappan](https://www.linkedin.com/in/jtappan/){:target="_blank"}.
 I was in charge of designing educational content around machine learning, materials science, and Citrine's software platform for a wide variety of audiences, including data scientists, materials engineers, and business managers.
 In addition to developing a pedagogical framework for informatics education, I created many [**open-source** Jupyter notebooks](https://github.com/CitrineInformatics/learn-citrination) as instructional tools, and led a day-long workshop at the [Texas A&M Summer School on Computational Materials Science](https://cms3.tamu.edu/).
 Some of this material has been adapted for a similar [Programmatic Materials Informatics](https://citrineinformatics.github.io/ga-tech-workshop/index.html){:target="_blank"} workshop at Georgia Tech.

-I hope to continue exploring the field of education during my PhD and continue developing my pedagogical skills.
+I hope to continue exploring the field of education during my PhD and to continue developing my pedagogical skills.
+I have already created several [computational MSE learning modules](https://github.com/enze-chen/learning_modules/){:target="_blank"} that use Python and Jupyter notebooks for interactive visualizations.
+They will be adopted in the 2020-2021 school year in a few MSE courses.

-At Berkeley, I am the Academic & Industry Liaison for the [MSE Graduate Student Council](http://msegsc.berkeley.edu/){:target="_blank"}.
+I am also the Academic & Industry Liaison for the [MSE Graduate Student Council](http://msegsc.berkeley.edu/){:target="_blank"}.
 In this role, I have helped with:

 * Organizing community building events, such as *C^3: Coffee, Cookies, and Community* before Thursday seminars.
 * Hosting our student-nominated seminar speakers (Spring 2020: [Ju Li](http://li.mit.edu/){:target="_blank"} from MIT).